 Also, reach out to a staffing firm specializing in placing senior-level financial consultants.
 These firms can ease the transition by securing engagements and managing the logistical aspects, such as invoices and payroll, allowing executives to focus on why they become a consultant: the work.

 To enhance your marketability, determine the type of work of greatest interest for you, and pinpoint your skills and expertise that align with it.
-Further heighten your visibility and reputation as a thought leader by authoring articles for trade publications and presenting at industry events.
+You can also heighten your visibility and reputation as a thought leader by authoring articles for trade publications and presenting at industry events.

 As options open for executives, it’s clear a career as a consultant is a highly enticing one for today’s financial leaders.